deejayessel/rizk/README.md

 # Sprint 1 Outline
 - [x] Clear up which functions receive tiles and which receive names (David)
-- [ ] get-rand-card / card-drawing functionality
+- [x] get-rand-card / card-drawing functionality
 - [ ] attack-once
 - [ ] attack-until-exhausted
-- [ ] card trade-in mechnaisms
+- [ ] card trade-in mechanisms
 - [ ] phase- and player-turn- transitions
 - [ ] implement coordination phase: player allowed to move one group of as many troops as they like from one territory to another (bounded by the number of troops in the territory)
 - [ ] (Optional) better testing map (shorter names, simpler layout, easy to understand)